 Image Credit: Loren Bahls

 The fascia of Staurophora is the thickened, unornamented area near the central nodule.
-Note that SEM images such as this one only show the surface features of the silica, so it is difficult to discern that the unornamented area is greater in thickness.
+SEM images such as this one only show the surface features of the silica, so it is difficult to discern that the unornamented area is greater in thickness.

 Image Credit: Pat Kociolek